-Some of you have been my client for just a few weeks, and others for years.
-I know this time of year can be very hard regardless of where you are in the process of separating.
-For some of you, this may be your first holiday without your child due to a shared holiday custodial arrangement.
-Now that two homes are being funded by the same income that once funded one household, plus attorney’s fees, you are probably pretty stressed about the cost of the holiday.
+We know this time of year can be very hard regardless of where you are in the process of separating.
+For some, this may be your first holiday without your child due to a shared holiday custodial arrangement.
+Now that two homes are being funded by the same income that once funded one household, plus attorney’s fees, you may be pretty stressed about the cost of the holidays this year.

 1) Go For a Walk

-It is chilly (sometimes around here, anyway in NC), but go for a walk and enjoy the surroundings.
+It is chilly this time of year in North Carolina, but go for a walk and enjoy your surroundings.
 Walk around downtown Raleigh and enjoy the decorations, or the many trails in the area to see nature at its finest.
 You never know when you may see some really cool wildlife from afar.
 It can be a time to reflect on the good in your life and not focus on just the bad.

 2) Spend Time With Friends & Family